 Stress causes uncertainty, fear, and often inaction.
 It can come either from internal conflicts within an organization or external challenges.
 Within a company, stress is felt more by lower-level and middle-level managers bear the brunt of tensions much more than those at the top of the hierarchy.

 The better a leader can create a sense of predictable outcomes and a sense of control, the less the stress will be.
 That leads to higher productivity and less burnout.
 Now, your leadership team can apply Neuroscience insights to enhance your staff’s well-being.

 Neuroscience Shows that Predictability Reduces Stress

 In a 2016 study, volunteers played a video game that involved turning over rocks on a screen.
 Some rocks had snakes under them.
 If the volunteers turned over a rock with a snake under it, they received a painful shock when they uncovered a snake.
-When they could learn the rules, through trial and error, there were fewer shocks, and measured stress was reduced.
+When they could learn the rules, through trial and error, there were fewer shocks, and measured stress decreased.
 When no predictable rules applied, leading to uncertainty, stress levels were much higher.
 The more predictable the shocks were, the less the stress, despite still being shocked.

 Planning, training, and rehearsal are effective ways to increase predictability and improve performance.
 For example, before the 2011 raid on Osama bin Laden’s Pakistan compound, detailed scale models were created of the site, based on satellite images.
 Navy Seal teams and mission planners studied those models closely.
 A broad range of scenarios was planned and rehearsed.
 The result was a successful raid, despite a disruptive helicopter crash as it began.
-It is difficult to imagine a more demanding situation, but predictability and familiarity helped the Seal team accomplish their mission.
+It is difficult to imagine a more demanding situation, but predictability and familiarity helped the Seal team accomplish its mission.